 Get Help and Updates

-Caregivers of individuals living with Alzheimer's and all other dementia should follow guidelines from the Centers for Disease Control (CDC), and consider the following tips:
+Caregivers of people living with Alzheimer's and other dementias should continue to follow guidelines from the Centers for Disease Control (CDC), and consider the following tips:

 - For people living with dementia, increased confusion is often the first symptom of any illness.
-If a person living with dementia shows rapidly increased confusion, contact your health care provider for advice.
-Unless the person is having difficulty breathing or a very high fever, it is recommended that you call your health care provider instead of going directly to an emergency room.
-Your doctor may be able to treat the person without a visit to the hospital.
+If a person living with dementia shows rapidly increased confusion or other sudden changes in behavior, contact your health care provider for advice.

 - People living with dementia may need extra and/or written reminders and support to remember important hygienic practices from one day to the next.